-We consider a schematic subsurface resistivity model represented by a rectangular block with a resistivity of 50 $\Omega$ m hosted in a homogeneous half-space with resistivity equal to 150 $\Omega$ m (Fig. 3).
-The study area is discretized with $11 \times 35 =$ 385 rectangular cells with vertical and lateral dimensions of 0.5 m and 1 m, respectively.
+We consider a schematic subsurface resistivity model represented by a rectangular block with a resistivity of 50 $\Omega$ m hosted in a homogeneous half-space with resistivity equal to 150 $\Omega$ m (Figure 3).
+The study area is discretized with $11 \times 35 = 385$ rectangular cells with vertical and lateral dimensions of 0.5 m and 1 m, respectively.
 The resistivity values within the cells correspond to the model parameters to be estimated.
-We simulate a Wenner acquisition layout with 36 electrodes with a = 1 m.
+We simulate a Wenner acquisition layout with 36 electrodes with a=1 m.
 The maximum a value is 11.
 This configuration results in 198 data points.
-In this example, we employ the Wenner layout because it has also been used for the field data acquisition, but the presented inversion framework can be applied to other electrode configurations as well.
-The finite-elements (FE) code was used to compute the noise-free observed dataset that we contaminated with uncorrelated Gaussian noise with a standard deviation equal to 20% of the total standard deviation of the noise-free data.
+In this example, we employ the Wenner layout because it has been also used for the field data acquisition, but the presented inversion framework can be applied to other electrode configurations as well.
+The FE code was used to compute the noise-free observed dataset that we contaminated with uncorrelated Gaussian noise with a standard deviation equal to 20% of the total standard deviation of the noise-free data.

 Figure 4 represents the prior model assumptions used to generate the training and validation sets and also used in the following probabilistic inversion.
-We employ a stationary log-Gaussian prior with mean and variance values directly derived from the true model of Figure 3, while a Gaussian variogram is used as the spatial continuity pattern with horizontal and
+We employ a stationary log-Gaussian prior with mean and variance values directly derived from the true model of Figure 3, while a Gaussian variogram is used as the spatial continuity pattern with horizontal and vertical variogram ranges equal to 4 and 1.5 m, respectively.

-16), the 90% coverage ratios and the computing time for the inversion RMSE model RMSE data 90% Coverage ratio Computing time DEMC with the ResNet forward operator 117.81 6.23 86.71% $\approx 10 \text{ minutes}$ DEMC with the FE forward operator 116.34 6.12 86.98% $\approx 20$ hours vertical variogram ranges equal to 4 and 1.5 m, respectively.
 Note that this prior constitutes a simplification of the actual distribution of the resistivity values in the synthetic model.
 Indeed, the true resistivity values are not Gaussian distributed as clearly shown by the true model of Figure 3.